 What are the most common policies for a Michigan lawyer?

-The most common policies for Michigan lawyers vary depending on a number of factors, including revenue, client contracts, and partnerships.
-The table below illustrates which policies might work best for your business type.
+The most common policies for lawyers in Michigan vary depending on revenue, client contracts, partnerships, and other factors.

-General liability insurance: General liability insurance is the foundation of a lawyer’s business protection with coverage that extends to bodily injury, client property damage, advertising injury, and the cost of legal defense.
+General liability insurance is the foundation of a lawyer’s business protection, with coverage that extends to client injuries, client property damage, and advertising injuries.
 Most commercial leases require you to have this coverage.

-Business owner's policy (BOP): Lawyers sometimes qualify for a business owner’s policy.
+Lawyers often qualify for a business owner’s policy.
 This package helps your business save money by bundling commercial property insurance with general liability at an affordable rate.

 Save time and money with Insureon

-Insureon’s industry-leading technology helps lawyers in Michigan save time and money shopping for insurance by comparing policies from dozens of top U.S. carriers.
-Simply apply online and review quotes for the policies that best fit your business needs.
-Our insurance specialists are licensed in Michigan and can answer your questions as you consider coverage.
+Insureon’s industry-leading technology helps lawyers in Michigan save time and money shopping for insurance by comparing policies from top U.S. carriers.
+Start a free online application to review quotes for the policies that best fit your business.
+Our insurance agents are licensed in Michigan and can answer your questions as you consider coverage.

-To make the application go even quicker, have this information ready:
+To make the application go quicker, have this information ready: